• Skip to primary navigation

 What is Kampot Pepper?

-• This pepper is highly regarded among food connoisseurs and ranks as the finest gourmet pepper in the world.
+• Cultivated in Cambodia in the province of Kampot, it's certified organic and is highly regarded among food connoisseurs, often ranking as the finest pepper in the world.

 How to Make Black Pepper Chocolate Chip Cookies